 The Audit Committee selects the company's independent registered public accounting firm and manages all aspects of the relationship, including the firm's compensation, retention, replacement, and scope of work.
 The Audit Committee conducts an annual evaluation of the independent registered public accounting firm's qualifications, performance, and independence.
 In accordance with SEC rules, the lead partner overseeing the company's independent audit engagement rotates every five years and the Audit Committee and its chair are directly involved in the company's selection of the lead engagement partner.
+Such lead partner rotation occurred as of the beginning of FY 2021.

-The Audit Committee has selected PricewaterhouseCoopers LLP ("PricewaterhouseCoopers") as the company's independent registered public accounting firm ("independent auditor") for FY 2021.
-PricewaterhouseCoopers acted as our independent auditor for FY 2020 and has served as the company's independent auditor since 1968.
+The Audit Committee has selected PricewaterhouseCoopers LLP ("PricewaterhouseCoopers") as the company's independent registered public accounting firm ("independent auditor") for FY 2022.
+PricewaterhouseCoopers acted as our independent auditor for FY 2021 and has served as the company's independent auditor since 1968.
 The Audit Committee and the Board believe that the continued retention of PricewaterhouseCoopers as the company's independent auditor is in the best interests of the company and its shareholders.
-Representatives of PricewaterhouseCoopers will be available at the Annual Meeting to answer questions and will have with the opportunity to make a statement.
+Representatives of PricewaterhouseCoopers will be available at the Annual Meeting to answer questions and will have the opportunity to make a statement.